CryptoSys PKI Toolkit Manual

 long _stdcall X509_VerifyCert(const char *szCertToVerify, const char *szIssuerCert, long nOptions);

-Long: If the certificate's signature is valid, the return value is PKI_X509_VERIFY_SUCCESS (0); if the certificate is otherwise of correct format but the validation fails, the return value is PKI_X509_VERIFY_FAILURE (-1); otherwise it returns a positive error code.
+Zero (0) if the certificate's signature is valid.
+If the certificate is otherwise of correct format but the validation fails, the return value is PKI_X509_VERIFY_FAILURE (+22 = SIGNATURE_ERROR); otherwise it returns a positive error code.

 .NET Equivalent